geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

 survey is important in order to understand the observed magnetic anomalies.
 In 2004, Earth's magnetic north pole was close to Melville Island (Nunavut) at (Latitude, Longitude)=(79N, 70W).
 In Vancouver (BC), the current field is orientated at D ~ 20°N,  ~ 70° Inclination.
-The Geological Survey of Canada is actively collecting and archiving information about the parameters of the field across Canada and can be queried with the `magnetic field calculator`_.
+Various governmental agencies are actively collecting and archiving information about the parameters of the field worldwide and can be queried with the `magnetic field calculator`_.

 Magnetic Weather